 Onza comes back to America • Ibis goes big • Advocates fight to protect Sea Otter land

-MONTEREY, CA (BRAIN) Thursday April 19 2012 5:06 PM MT—Onza, one of the iconic brands of the 1990s mountain bike boom, is re-entering the U.S. market with a line of mountain and road tires.
+MONTEREY, Calif.
+(BRAIN) — Onza, one of the iconic brands of the 1990s mountain bike boom, is re-entering the U.S. market with a line of mountain and road tires.

 Michel Manz bought the rights to the name for use on tires and tubes about five years ago and has been selling the tires in Europe since then.
 The tires are specified on some BMC and Commencal mountain bikes.
 But Manz, based in Switzerland, has waited until this year to make a push for U.S. sales.
 The company is meeting with U.S. distributors this week during the Sea Otter Classic.

 Manz, who worked for Maxxis tires before launching his own company with the Onza name, said he gets requests at least once a week for the Onza Porcupine tire.
-The mould for the sticky tire still exists, but is rust and would not produce a good tire.
+The mould for the sticky tire still exists, but is rusty and would not produce a good tire, he said.
 Besides, Onza officials said the tread design, while trendy in the 1990s, is dated today.

 One 1990s tire trend is returning via Onza, though: natural-colored sidewalls.